Bevica Scholarship Award Ceremony 2025

 15.30: Special announcement by Thomas Sinkjær, Chair of the Board, Bevica Foundation

-17.45: Closing remarks by Thomas Sinkjær, Chair of the Board, Bevica Foundation.
+17.00 Award Ceremony and closing remarks by Thomas Sinkjær, Chair of the Board, Bevica Foundation

 What's at stake?